 -how many times a week did you see this provider?

 These questions are all innocuous.
 There is no reason insurance companies should not ask these questions.
-In fact, the problem isn’t the questions — it’s what happens when the patient is not a reliable medical historian, and frankly just wants to get off the phone.
+In fact, the problem isn’t the question — it’s what happens when the patient is not a reliable medical historian, and frankly just wants to get off the phone.
 Let’s explore what happens when the patient has an IQ below 70, is taking Percocet for their pain, and gets a call out of the blue, and at an inconvenient time, from an insurance adjuster, shall we?

 That patient’s liable to tell that adjuster: